 Boats vs Ships – They Turn Differently

-This change is caused by a difference in the center of gravity and is generally accepted as a definition provided by the Royal Navy.
+This change is caused by a difference in the centre of gravity and is generally accepted as a definition provided by the Royal Navy.

 Boats vs Ships – The Crew Operate Differently